kostarter/dataviz-opensource/power-bi-with-amazon-redshift/README.md

 	<img src="img/2021-11-28_152622.png"/>
 </p>

 7. First, let's discover the data.
-Switch Power BI to "data" mode in the left toolbar.
+Switch Power BI to **data** mode in the left toolbar.

 <p align="center">
 	<img src="img/2021-11-28_152623.png"/>
 </p>

-8. Once the data has finished loading, you will need to define table relationships in the in-memory model.<br><br>
+8. Once the data has finished loading, you will need to define table relationships in the in-memory model.<br>
-In Power BI Desktop, change to the Model view by clicking on the “table relationship” icon on the left.<br><br> Create relationships between the tables by dragging and dropping the following columns on each other.<br>
+In Power BI Desktop, change to the Model view by clicking on the “table relationship” icon on the left.<br>
+Create relationships between the tables by dragging and dropping the following columns on each other.<br>
 > o_orderkey = lineitem.l_orderkey<br>
 > p_partkey = lineitem.l_partkey<br><br>